Carlester Crumpler

 Carlester T. Crumpler Jr. (born September 5, 1971) is an American former professional football player who was a tight end for the Seattle Seahawks (1994–1998) and Minnesota Vikings (1999) of the National Football League (NFL).
 He played college football for the East Carolina Pirates, earning first-team All-American honors in 1993.

 Crumpler began playing football in ninth grade.
 He graduated from JH Rose High School in Greenville, North Carolina.
 He received a B.A. in finance and an MBA from East Carolina University, where he played tight end for the Pirates.
 Crumpler was name an All American by the Walter Camp Football foundation in 1993.
 In 2013, Crumpler and his father, also named Carlester, were both named to the All-Time ECU second team.

-The Seattle Seahawks selected Crumpler in the seventh round with the 202nd overall pick of the 1994 NFL Draft.
-Crumpler started 4 games in his first season, then a combined 26 games from 1995 to 1997.
+The Seahawks selected Crumpler in the seventh round with the 202nd overall pick of the 1994 NFL draft.
+He started 4 games in his first season, then a combined 26 games from 1995 to 1997.
 In 1998, his final season in Seattle, he fell behind Christian Fauria, a second round draft pick in 1995, on the depth chart.
-In He started 1 game for the 1999 Minnesota Vikings.
+He started one game for the 1999 Minnesota Vikings.